Public Policy Fellowship Program | CHCI

 • Work experience in Washington, D.C.

-• Over the course of nine months, Public Policy Fellows will receive a gross stipend amount of $29,574.
+• Over nine months, Public Policy Fellows will receive a gross stipend of $34,200.
+This salary is in line with that of an individual making $45,600 per year, prorated for 9 months

 • Stipend or voucher to subsidize domestic round-trip transportation to Washington, D.C.